top of page

 If, for example, a scene is a pivotal scene, where it is crucial to the story, the word count should be higher.
 If the scene is one that is meant to just indicate a change of direction, the word count should be smaller.
 The story becomes balanced, the important stuff emphasised.

-Secondly, it means you can impart a lot of important knowledge for the plot in 3,500 words, but not making your reader slog through a scene of that many words.
-You’ve kept it snappy by breaking it up, and introduced tension to make the reader’s heart beat a bit faster.
+Secondly, it means you can impart a lot of important knowledge for the plot in 3,500 words, but not making your reader slog through a long scene.
+You’ve kept it snappy by breaking it up, and introduced tension to make the reader’s heart beat a little faster.

-Thirdly, and perhaps most importantly as a new writer, it makes you work out what you need and don’t need.
+Thirdly, and perhaps most importantly as a new writer, it helps you work out what you need and what you don’t need.

-In the example above, the whole search scene is to be 3,500 words, broken down into two sections, but if they are only 1,000 words and then 500 words, you’ve got another 2,000 words to find.
-So, go searching.
-Think of what you can add.
+In the example above, the whole search scene is to be 3,500 words, broken down into two sections, but if each part is only 1,000 words each, you’ve got another 1,500 words to find.
+So, think of what you can add.
 Focus on all the senses.
 Sights, sounds, smells.
 If, however, the person coming up the garden path runs to 1,000 words, you need to get rid of 500 words.
 You’ve given it too much weight.

 Plotting is about balance.
-Use short scenes to break up long scenes, and keep switching the reader’s attention, a good way to maintain the reader’s interest.
+Use short scenes to break up long scenes, and keep switching the reader’s attention, a good way to maintain interest.

 bottom of page